d-rivera-c-zz/boi-ai/README.md

 ### Installation
 Just download the project or make a clone of it.

+### Dependencies
+Since there's not many dependencies, the libraries used are commited to the repo.
+It's in the TODO list to change that eventually.

 ### How to run it
 For now the options are Eclipse or Ant.